Ph.D., Special Education, University of Illinois at Urbana-Champaign

 Research & Professional Interests

 My research focuses on supporting the social-emotional development and reducing challenging behaviors for young children with or at risk for disabilities.
 Specifically, I examine factors that influence implementation and intervention fidelity for education professionals and caregivers in implementing evidence-based practices.
 Another area of my research focus is on intervention frameworks that promote culturally responsive, family-centered practices in early intervention and early childhood education settings to maximize children's learning opportunities in natural environments.
-I work closely with early intervention professionals in implementing family-centered practices to support families of children with autism and other developmental disabilities.
+Through my Positive Behavior Support in Early Intervention (PBS-EI) project, I use evidence-based coaching practices to support early intervention professionals in implementing family-centered positive behavior support strategies with families of children with autism and other developmental disabilities.

 Fettig, A., & Artman-Meeker, K. (2016).
 Group Coaching on Pre-School Teachers’ Implementation of Pyramid Model Strategies A Program Description.
 Topics in Early Childhood Special Education, 36(3), 147-158